iv4xr-project/aplib/docs/manual/tutorial_2.md

     	)) ;
 ```

-And now we can attach this strategy to our goal, and lift it to make a goal-tree:
+And now we can attach this tactic to our goal, and lift it to make a goal-tree:

 ```
-var topgoal = g.withStrategy(S).lift()
+var topgoal = g.withTactic(S).lift()
 ```

 ### Creating and running the doctor agent